Skip to content

 Dexcom G7 Warmup

-The Dexcom G7 begins warming up as soon as you insert the device and completes in less than half an hour.
+The Dexcom G7 (and ONE+) begins warming up as soon as you insert the device and completes in less than half an hour.
 Many Loopers use the combination of this warmup upon insertion and the 12-hour grace period offered by the G7 to have continuous CGM readings with no gap.

 • During the 12-hour grace period, start the next sensor but do not connect it to your G7 app on your Looping phone